The force-free twisted magnetosphere of a neutron star - II: Degeneracies of the Grad-Shafranov equation: Conclusions

-Having identified the stable (lower) branch of solutions of the GS equation (roughly defined by a maximum twist of $\lesssim 1.5$\,rad, as implied by Fig.~\ref{fig_twist}), we have also determined the region of the parameter space (spanned by $s$ and $P_{\rm c}$) where solutions are possible.
-Interestingly, the new solutions found here do not modify the allowed parameter space reported in Paper I, very well described through a fit of the form given by equation (\ref{fit}), as depicted in Fig.~\ref{fig_map}.
-We argue that this border (which also corresponds to the separation of the lower and higher energy branches) is the point at which magnetospheric instabilities will produce a flare or outburst, such as the ones observed in magnetars.
+Having identified the lower energy branch of solutions of the GS equation (roughly defined by a maximum twist of $\lesssim 1.5$\,rad, as implied by Fig.~\ref{fig_twist}), we have also determined the region of the parameter space (spanned by $s$ and $P_{\rm c}$) where solutions are possible.
+Interestingly, the new solutions found here do not modify the allowed parameter space reported in Paper I, described very well through a fit of the form given by equation (\ref{fit}), as depicted in Fig.~\ref{fig_map}.
+We argue that this border (which also corresponds to the separation of the lower and higher energy branches) is the point at which magnetospheric instabilities could be expected to produce a flare or outburst, such as the ones observed in magnetars.

-Considering only the likely stable lower branch, our analysis limits the maximum energy stored in the magnetosphere to $\sim 25\%$ more than the energy of the corresponding vacuum (dipole) solution, which sets an upper bound on the energetics of the flare of about a few $10^{44}-10^{46}$\,erg for typical magnetic fields of $10^{14}-10^{15}$\,G, consistent with magnetar activity.
+Considering only the lower branch, our analysis limits the maximum energy stored in the magnetosphere to $\sim 25\%$ more than the energy of the corresponding vacuum (dipole) solution, which sets an upper bound on the energetics of the flare of about a few $10^{44}-10^{46}$\,erg for typical magnetic fields of $10^{14}-10^{15}$\,G, consistent with magnetar activity.
 In this case, the largest helicity is of the order of $\sim 5$ (in the units listed in Table~\ref{table_dimensions}; see footnote$^{\ref{footnote_H}}$), and the dipole strength is about $\sim 40\%$ larger than the vacuum dipole.

 The degenerate upper branch allows for higher theoretical limits of up to $\sim 80\%$ more energy with respect to the vacuum case (i.e.\ about three times more than the amount for the lower branch), larger helicity of the order of $\sim 8$, and a dipole strength that can now be up to four times that of the vacuum dipole.
 On the other hand, the twist can be much bigger, and, in fact, it would diverge when an X-point forms in a disconnected field configuration.